nathanshim12345/NathanS_BlueStampPortfolio/index.md

 Figure # - New serial monitor with workout summary and fixed counters

 # Next Steps
 The next steps are to start putting all the components together, and solder the stuff onto a pcb.
 Also, I will start to add modifications to my wrist rehab monitor.
+I was thinking of adding a vibration component that vibrates if bad posture is detected.
+It will only vibrate if the other functions like the workout or calibration are not on.

 # Schematics